unixsurfer/anycast_healthchecker/README.rst

 uses threading to run multiple service checks in parallel.
 In older versions( < 0.8.0 ), anycast-healthchecker used the `daemon`_ library
 to implement a well-behaved Unix daemon process.
-This changed when 0.8.0 was released.
-The daemonization of the process is a task of systemd.
+This changed when 0.8.0 was released and the daemonization of the process is now a task of systemd.

 What is Anycast
 ---------------